spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Its better because you can attach a callback later if you want.
-Remember, `fs.readFile(file)` returns a promise now, so you can put that in a var, or return them from your functions:
+Remember, `fs.readFile(file)` returns a promise now, so you can put that in a var, or return it from a function:

 ```js
 var filePromise = fs.readFile(file);